 Antoine, our guide, shows us the route.
 First we continue to walk in the gorge of La Rivière des Galets, as far as the Bras d’Oussy pool where hikers like to take a dip.
 Then the path will get a bit steeper, to reach our walk's destination: the hamlet of Cayenne.

 The landscape becomes more and more spectacular as we head into Mafate with its mountainous chaos.
 The imposing silhouettes of Piton Cabris and then Piton des Calumets rear up before us.
 One last final climb and we complete our hike after two full hours of walking.

-Jeff and Cathy are waiting for us in their lodge with its multicoloured metal roof, in the heart of a beautiful flower filled hamlet.
+The owners are waiting for us in their lodge with its multicoloured metal roof, in the heart of a beautiful flower filled hamlet.
 Delicious smells fill the air, it's nearly lunchtime.
 A succulent chicken cari cooked on a wood fire rewards our efforts, along with some banana cake.
 The couple also offer accommodation in tents, but we have chosen a different option: to return via the coast by air!

 An island within an island

 Our helicopter approaches and soon lands on the small heliport of Cayenne.
 We get on board.
 Take-off and we feel the first exciting sensations!
 Discovering Mafate on foot is a never-ending delight, but only with the helicopter flight can you really take in this island within an island, the depth of the gorges, the isolation of hamlets posed on the few plateaus, that the pilot shows us as we pass over.